-This One-Page Fredric Brown Story From 1950 Is Basically A Way More Disturbing Version Of 'Black Mirror'
+This One-Page Story From 1950 Is Far More Terrifying Than Any 'Black Mirror' Episode

 You may not have heard of the author Fredric Brown, but chances are pretty high that you've read his writing.
 Or at least, you've read Douglas Adams, Stephen King, Neil Gaiman, or Philip K. Dick, all of whom credit Brown as one of their chief influences.
 You might have seen Brown's work crop up in the films of Guillermo del Toro, or heard him quoted by Stephen Hawking.
 Or maybe, just maybe, you've seen clips from that supremely silly Star Trek episode based on his work.